tobilg/marathon-event-bus-client/README.md

  * `marathonProtocol`: The Marathon protocol (`http` or `https`).
 Default is `http`.
  * `marathonUri`: The relative path where the Marathon Event Bus endpoint can be found.
 Default is `/v2/events`.
  * `eventTypes`: An `array` of event types emitted by Marathon (see above for a list).
 Default is `["deployment_info", "deployment_success", "deployment_failed"]`.
+ * `handlers`: A map object consisting of handler functions for the individual Marathon events.
+See [below](#handler-functions) for an explanation.
+No defaults.

 ### Methods